-FORMAT • Types of questions on assessments may include: true/false, definitions, short-answer, calculations, and formats specific to this course, such as naming substances or drawing molecular structures.
+FORMAT • The types of questions on assessments may include: true/false, fill-in-the-blank, definitions, short-answer, and formats specifically for this course, such as mechanism, synthesis, or structure solving.
 No multiple choice questions will be given.

-TIME AND PLACE • All quizzes and exams will be held in-person at the beginning of lecture in room SC1102.
-The lab exams will be held in-person at the beginning of lab for each section in room SC2202.
+TIME AND PLACE • All quizzes, exams, and the lab exam will be held in-person in lab lecture for each section in room SC2210.

 HOMEWORK • Working problems at the end of each chapter is one absolutely assured way to increase your understanding of the course material.
-Recommended problems can be found in Table 6 (next page).
+Recommended problems can be found in TABLE 6 (next page).
 As this is a college-level course, homework will not be collected or graded; it is entirely up to you to discipline yourself to do as many problems as may be necessary for you.